nerr/nst_ta/README.md

 # Author

-My name is Leon, if you are interested in this project you can send email to me (leon#nerrsoft.com) or follow me on twitter (@nerrsoft).
+My name is Leon, if you interested in this repo you can send email to me (leon#nerrsoft.com) or follow me on twitter (@nerrsoft).

 - - -